 Jamu can be used on its own and also in conjunction with other healing techniques to help speed up the healing process.
 So after I had drunk my tonic, I was laid down onto one of the day beds where I was given a massage treatment using pressure point manipulation.

 In an ideal world, I should drink a freshly-prepared tonic once a week.
 And if you are staying in the hotel, there is a Jamu session every morning, where various tonics providing more general health benefits are freshly made and offered to guests as part of their wellness program.

-Jamu is not an overnight remedy and has to be used over a period of time to start seeing results.
-Nethertheless, staying in one the most beautiful boutique hotels in Central Java and experiencing three days of Indonesian wellness, made me feel entirely rejuvenated inside and out.
-It has also made me more curious about the art of Indonesian healing and its strong connectivity with the country’s strong cultures and traditions.
+Jamu is not an overnight remedy and has to be used consistently to start seeing results.
+Nevertheless, staying in one the most beautiful boutique hotels in Central Java and experiencing three days of Indonesian wellness, made me feel entirely rejuvenated inside and out.
+It has also made me more curious about the art of Indonesian healing and its deep connectivity with the country’s strong cultures and traditions.